-How to make port screens
+How to make your own port screens and save 100’s of dollars!

 Each DIY port screen came out to around $2.00!